Section: About Us

 James Morrisey, Chair, Partners for Mental Health

-James Morrisey FCA is Chair of Partners for Mental Health.
+James Morrisey FCA is Chair of the Board of Partners for Mental Health.
 Mr. Morrisey is a retired partner of Ernst & Young where he led the Canadian firm's Tax Knowledge Network and was CEO of its Electronic Publishing subsidiary.
 In the community, he served as Past Chair for both the Children's Hospital of Eastern Ontario Research Institute and the University of Ottawa Institute of Mental Health Research.
 He is also Chair, Immaculata High School Foundation Inc., and Treasurer, The Sally Letson Foundation, and is a member of the Board of Directors and Treasurer of the Mental Health Commission of Canada.
 He is the Past Chair of numerous other organizations, including: Tides Canada Initiatives; Ottawa General Hospital Research Institute; both Audit and Finances Committees, Ottawa General Hospital; and Finance Committee (and Treasurer), Ottawa Health Research Institute.
 He is also Past Treasurer, Victorian Order of Nurses for Canada, and Eastern Ontario Young Offenders Services.

 Eric Windeler, Founder, Jack.org